Let us eat cake is a princess party theme I threw for my daughter when she turned three!

 I used my party curtains as the first layer then cut tulle and draped them in strips over top.

-More tulle in the dining room for the tea party.
+Then I used tulle in the dining room for the fun tea party.

 Each guest got to have real (pink) tea in a tea cup.
 I was being very brave that day.

-I didn’t want the princesses to get pink cake all over my upholstered chairs so I bought some white cotton fabric and just draped it over each chair tying some more tulle around the chair in a bow.
+I didn’t want the princesses to get pink cake all over my upholstered chairs so I bought some white cotton fabric and just draped it over each chair tying some pretty tulle around the chair in a dramatic bow.

-I used her birthday invites to make a garland with satin ribbon over the mirror.
+I used her birthday invites to make a pretty garland with satin ribbon over the mirror.

 The special guest was Anna from Arandelle Castle (ok, Frozen).
 The birthday girl was in shock.
 We prepared her but she was still beside herself.
 She LOVED every moment.